uwex-learning-tech/droplets-v3/README.md

 *Latest stable version is always recommended.*

 ### Bug Reporting and Questions
-If any bugs/glitches are found in this framework, please report them under the "**[Issues](https://github.com/oel-mediateam/droplets/issues)**" page on GitHub.
+If any bugs/glitches are found in this framework, please report them under the "**[Issues](https://github.com/oel-mediateam/droplets-for-canvas/issues)**" page on GitHub.
 When reporting a bug, please write the report as detailed and specifically as possible.
 Note the steps to reproduce the bug and include screen captures if possible.

-For questions, please also post them under the "**[Issues](https://github.com/oel-mediateam/droplets/issues)**" page on GitHub.
+For questions, please also post them under the "**[Issues](https://github.com/oel-mediateam/droplets-for-canvas/issues)**" page on GitHub.

 ---
 #### Version Change Log

+** 2.0.0 **
+* Optimized for Canvas.net environment

 **1.5.3**
 * Fixed an issue where img in figure tag is not respecting to img's width and height attributes.